City gates of Alsace - Riquewihr © French Moments

 Half-timbering in the Dolder, Riquewihr © French Moments

-At the top of the tower, the small bell allowed the guard to warn the population in case of imminent danger.
+The small bell at the top of the tower allowed the guard to warn the population of imminent danger.

 City gates of Alsace - the Dolder, Riquewihr © French Moments